amrith92/hbase-orm/README.md

 ## Introduction
 HBase ORM is a light-weight, thread-safe and performant library that enables:

-1. object-oriented access of HBase rows (Data Access Object) with minimal code and good testability
+1. object-oriented access of HBase rows (Data Access Object) with minimal code and good testability.
-2. reading from and/or writing to HBase tables in Hadoop MapReduce jobs
+2. reading from and/or writing to HBase tables in Hadoop MapReduce jobs.

 This library can also be used as a [Bigtable ORM](#bigtable-orm) library.
+Scroll down to relevant section to know how.

 ## Usage
 Let's say you've an HBase table `citizens` with row-key format of `country_code#UID`.
 Now, let's say this table is created with three column families `main`, `optional` and `tracked`, which may have columns (qualifiers) `uid`, `name`, `salary` etc.